Different soils have different textures and properties that may impact what can grow in them, and also how things grow in them.

 Working With, Amending & Improving Peat Soil

-Read more about working with peat soil at:
+Read more about working with peat soil at blooms4all.com

 A Note On Soil Types, & What Ultimately Impacts How Things Grow

-This is just a guide on peat soils in general, without going into extreme depth about all these other factors (factors like soil fertility, soil health, soil quality, fertilizer added, top soil added, pesticides added, tilling practices and so on).
+This is just a guide on peat soils in general, without going into extreme depth about all these other factors (factors like soil fertility, soil health, soil quality, the impact of adding fertilizers and pesticides, bringing in commercial topsoil, the impact of different tilling practices, and so on).

 Flowers That Grow Well In Peat Soil